List of 90210 characters: Casting

 The CW confirmed that Jennie Garth, Shannen Doherty, Tori Spelling and Joe E. Tata would be returning in recurring roles as their original characters.
 Sachs was familiar with Garth, and talked to her about a possible role in the series.
 Garth agreed to star on the series without reading a script after conceptualizing ideas with Sachs.
 The producers offered Garth a role as a series regular, but she opted to sign on as a recurring character.
 Doherty decided to appear after talking with Sachs, but her appearance was moved to the second episode.
 Sachs described Tata's casting as an accident; a friend told Sachs that he had seen Tata in a store, which led to the offer of a recurring role in the series.
 Sachs said that Tata was ecstatic about the idea and agreed.
 After reading the script, Spelling expressed interest in returning, and the writers decided to give her character her own fashion line.
-Spelling was scheduled to appear in the premiere of the series, but due to personal reasons including the birth of her daughter, she opted to appear later in the season.
+Spelling was scheduled to appear in the premiere of the series, but for personal reasons including the birth of her daughter, she opted to appear later in the season.